Rishabh-spec-ux/Space_Rover/src/space_rover/README.md

 This package is still in an early stage.

-Right now it mainly provides:
+It currently provides:

 - package metadata
 - `ament_cmake` build support
 - a clean place to add future project code

-## Planned Responsibilities
+## Package Role

-Expected future contents include:
+This package is intended to contain:

 - rover control nodes
 - actuator and command interfaces